shift-org/shift-docs/site/content/pages/public-health.md

 ---
 title: Public Health
 description: Staying safe and healthy during a public health crisis
-keywords: ["safety", "tips", "safe", "public health", "covid", "coronavirus"]
+keywords:
+  - safety
+  - tips
+  - safe
+  - public health
+  - covid
+  - coronavirus
-weight: '7'
+weight: "7"
 menu:
   main:
     parent: communitynav
 ---

 ## About

 The Oregon Health Authority and Washington Department of Health are responding to an outbreak of respiratory illness, called [COVID-19](https://govstatus.egov.com/OR-OHA-COVID-19), caused by a novel (new) coronavirus.
 Health officials urge [social distancing](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le2268.pdf), good hand hygiene, covering coughs, and staying home if you are sick.
 For additional information and resources, see the [Multnomah County COVID-19 resources](https://multco.us/novel-coronavirus-covid-19).

-To stem the spread of COVID-19 in Oregon and Washington, both states are taking a phased approach to reopen. **All Portland-area counties currently have restrictions on gatherings.** Health officials have set limits of the number of people for all social gatherings – indoor and outdoor.
-State health departments have county by county details on [Oregon restrictions](https://coronavirus.oregon.gov/Pages/living-with-covid-19.aspx) and [Washington restrictions](https://www.coronavirus.wa.gov/what-you-need-know/county-status-and-safe-start-application-process).
+To manage the spread of COVID-19, both Oregon and Washington are continuing to publish recommendations and requirements for events.
+The [Oregon health department](https://coronavirus.oregon.gov/) and [Washington health department](https://www.coronavirus.wa.gov/) both have information on the latest guidelines.

 ## Riding safely

 Shift encourages you to ride your bike as a source of fun and exercise while also maintaining a safe distance from others during the current health crisis.
 According to the Portland Bureau of Transportation, this means you should only ride if you can stay at least six feet away from other people.

-Please be mindful and patient with other riders out on the roads and paths, and give yourself and others plenty of space. **We strongly encourage everyone on a ride to wear a mask.** Group bike rides are dynamic events and it can be difficult to maintain six feet of distance at all times.
-At minimum, we recommend you keep a mask/face covering around your neck that you can easily pull up when near other people.
+Please be mindful and patient with other riders out on the roads and paths, and give yourself and others plenty of space.
+Group bike rides are dynamic events and it can be difficult to maintain six feet of distance at all times.
+At minimum, we recommend you keep a mask/face covering readily available that you can easily wear when near other people.
+We support everyone who opts to wear a mask while riding or at stops.
+We also strongly recommend wearing a mask when indoors.

 Ways to improve safety on rides: